eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

 	- Comfortable working in Google Suite (especially Slides and Docs)
 	- No financial experience necessary
 	- Base salary is $85000 - $125000.
 Base salary is only one part of Jane Street total compensation, which includes an annual discretionary bonus.
++ Creative Artworker
+	- LOCATION: London
+	- DEPARTMENT: Creative
+	- TEAM: Creative Engagement
+	- We are looking for an experienced artworker to join our Creative Engagement team.
+In this role, you’ll work closely with our team of talented designers to transform concepts from initial sketch to a finalised print or digital design.
+	- We’re looking for someone with a methodical approach to work and a meticulous attention to detail who is eager to take on a variety of projects and help out wherever necessary.
+The projects you’ll work on will be wide-ranging, and could include hands-on design for items like t-shirts, board games, conference booths, logos and much more.
+	- Retouching and adapting existing designs for new sizes, formats or variants
+	- Quality checking and preparing final press-ready files based on vendor specifications
+	- Identifying any graphic inconsistencies and ensuring artwork remains in line with our visual brand
+	- Managing multiple projects while meeting deadlines
+	- Supporting the auditing, updating and housekeeping of design files and assets
+	- This position sits within Jane Street’s Creative Engagement team, a close-knit and nimble group that continues to grow alongside the firm.
+You’ll jump right into a variety of projects with little red tape and a quick feedback loop — an environment that really lets the creative process shine.
+	- Our team takes a holistic and thoughtful approach to design and we’ll look to you not only to take instruction well from our team of designers, but also to execute at a high level.
+You will have room to grow your skills, try new things and really make this position your own.
+Your skillset and design solutions will make the team stronger.
+	- A portfolio of work is required to apply.
+	- 3-6 years of design experience, including internships
+	- Strong layout and typography skills; illustration skills are a major plus
+	- Able to turn initial sketches into compelling designs
+	- Views precise feedback and creative iteration as key to solving design puzzles
+	- Enjoys working on a diverse set of projects and has a no-job-too-small attitude
+	- Has a deep understanding of file formats, colour management, image sizing and other pre-press requirements
+	- Likes to learn new things and teach others what you know
+	- Proactive and organised; able to manage competing priorities and stay on deadline
+	- Communicates clearly with colleagues and external partners
+	- Proficient in Photoshop, Illustrator, InDesign and PowerPoint
+	- Comfortable working in Google Suite (especially Slides and Docs)
+	- No financial experience necessary
+	- Fluency in English required